Marek Bujło

 Marek Bujło (born October 10, 1993) is a Polish professional mixed martial artist.
-He currently competes in the Heavyweight division of the Ultimate Fighting Championship.
+He competed in the Heavyweight division of the Ultimate Fighting Championship.

 Amateur career

 Bujło competed in many competitions in Brazilian jiu-jitsu and would always rank high.
 The first of these tournaments came in 2019 in the Polish Cup.
 He placed 1st in the Absoluto weight class.
 He would also win a silver medal during the same tournament in the 99 kg category.

 The following year, he competed in the IBJJF Championship in the Munich International Open.
 He placed third in the Super-Heavy category.

 A year later, he competed in two competitions.
 The first of which, took place in Warsaw where he obtained a bronze medal in the +99kg category.
 Later that year, he competed in Konin where he placed 1st in the +100.5kg category.

 In 2022, he competed in three tournaments and four competitions.
 The first one being in Poznań where he yet again placed first in the +97.5kg category.
 The next one would be in Madrid during the Madrid International Open where he placed second in the Open Class and Ultra-Heavy categories.
 The last one took place in Gniezno where he once again won the gold medal in the +100.5kg category.

-2023 was be his last year competing in tournaments.
+2023 was the last year he competed in tournaments.
 His last tournament took place in Warsaw where he once again won a gold medal in the +100.5kg category.

 In 2025, he made his return to tournaments, competing in the 2025 Polish Championships in No Gi Jiu-jitsu.
 He placed second in the +97.5kg category for black belts.